Landing Page Conversion Rates: How 8 and 9-Figure DTC Brands Are Optimizing in 2026

 1. Optimize page load time

-Pop your landing page or website URL into Google’s Pagespeed Insights.
-You’ll get a report on your website’s performance, including loading speed—as well as accessibility, best practices, and search engine optimization.
+Pop your landing page or website URL into Google's PageSpeed Insights, and you'll get a report on performance, including loading speed, accessibility, best practices, and search engine optimization.

-The report includes opportunities and their potential impact, as well as diagnostics and how you can fix any issues that are negatively impacting page load time.
+The report includes opportunities and their potential impact, diagnostics, and how you can fix any issues that are negatively affecting page load time.

-Many of the recommendations are fairly technical and involve making tweaks to code.
-So it’s best to have your developers implement these changes or to work with an external partner (ideally one who’s trained in conversion rate optimization like SplitBase’s dev team).
+Many of the recommendations are fairly technical and involve code tweaks, so it's best to have your developers implement these changes or work with an external partner (ideally one trained in conversion rate optimization, like SplitBase's dev team).

 Additionally, it can be helpful to use a landing page builder like Replo.
 Replo and similar builders can sometimes load pages faster if your theme isn't quite optimized for speed.